io22m007/ICMP-Tunnel/README.md

 sudo route add default gw <ip_of_server_tun_interface>
 sudo route del default gw <gateway_ip_for_internet_connection>
 ```
 Furthermore, the DNS server configuration of the client needs to be changed because the DNS Server on the network of the client will no longer be reachable.
-This can be done by changing `/etc/resolv.conf` file or under Ubuntu GNU/Linux go to Settings -> Network -> Settings for the relevant network interface -> IPv4, turn of Automatic for for the DNS configuration and enter a publicly accesable DNS server (like Cloudflare, Google or Quad9).
+This can be done by changing `/etc/resolv.conf` file or under Ubuntu GNU/Linux go to Settings -> Network -> Settings for the relevant network interface -> IPv4, turn of Automatic for the DNS configuration and enter a publicly accessible DNS server (like Cloudflare, Google or Quad9).

 For the execution of hans on the server side use the following command from the hans folder:
 ```